If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 After that incident, I went ashore much more often.

-My other reasons why I was reluctant to accept the promotion
+Other reasons why I was reluctant to accept the promotion on a tanker ship

 We all know the risk of not knowing our job especially if it leads to a mess.
-That’s what I was afraid of since I was not ready in many aspects.
+That’s what I was afraid of because I was not ready in many aspects.

-It was not part of my plan to become a petty officer too.
+It was not part of my plan to become a petty officer either.

 In fact, I was giving myself many reasons why I should not accept the promotion.

-I was a new guy, only three years in that company when they decided to promote me.
-Others are more capable with their experience of more than 10 years in that company alone.
+I was a new guy, only three years in that company, when they decided to promote me.
+There are more capable ones with experience of more than 10 years in that company alone.

 I didn’t have any backers or know anyone in the office to begin with.
 I applied on my own, got accepted, and started working.

 Meanwhile, others have solid backups and connections in the office.
-They also got special training with some Bosuns on the job.
+They also got special training with some of the Bosuns on the job.

-In fact, one of them was already there on the ship where they want to promote me.
+In fact, one of them was already there on the ship where they wanted to jack me up.

 I was hesitant and looking at the micro should’ve made me not a candidate.